Alice0Rose/RoseUtilitiesASE/README.md

 - Achatina
 - Dung Beetle
 - Iguanodon
-- Oviraptor (Can also be crafted with a Pacified Roll Rat in a Smithy)
+- Oviraptor (Can also be crafted with a Pacified Roll Rat or Vulture in a Smithy)
 - Procoptodon (Can also be crafted with a Pacified Roll Rat in a Smithy)
 - Roll Rat
+- Vulture

 ```
 cheat giveitem "Blueprint'/Game/Mods/RosesUtilities/Items/Resources/PacifiedDinos/PrimalItemResource_PacifiedDino_Achatina.PrimalItemResource_PacifiedDino_Achatina'" 1 0 false